 Parents, Family & Friends Forum on the Gay Christian Network: This is a Community Message board where you can read about other parents’ experiences without having to share anything about your own.
 You can also anonymously post your questions and have them answered by other Christian parents with LGBTQ children.

-Just Because They Breathe: This private Facebook group is for Christian moms who desire to continue learning how to love Jesus more, while learning how to love their LGBTQ child more fully at the same time.
+Just Because They Breathe/Freed Hearts: This private Facebook group is for Christian moms who desire to continue learning how to love Jesus more, while learning how to love their LGBTQ child more fully at the same time.
 They welcome women at all different points in this journey, from those who JUST got the news and can’t keep their lunches down, to those who are completely comfortable with their child’s orientation and partner, and everything in between.
-To join, find Linda Mueller Robertson on Facebook and send her a message letting her know that you’d like to join.
+To join, find Linda Mueller Robertson or Susan Cottrell on Facebook and send them a message letting them know that you’d like to join.